|Coordinates (approx.):||24.3739 S 30.8577 E|

 - Siyabona Africa Travel, Kruger national park accomodation and safari guide.
-Accessed: 20th January 2010
+Accessed: the 20th January 2010

 - Plantzafrica, South African National Biodiversity Institute's plant information website.
-Accessed: 20th January 2010
+Accessed: the 20th January 2010

 - List of champion trees published for comment.
 South African Department of Water Affairs and Forestry, 2005